 We welcome the involvement of all family members and are always interested in hearing your suggestions, concerns, or thoughts.
 Parents or other close family members are strongly encouraged to participate in the classroom, go on field trips and attend workshops and trainings at our center.
-City regulations do require that all persons volunteering in situations that allow them to be with children will need to have a current physical with TB results on file.
+City regulations require all persons volunteering in close contact with children will need to have a current physical with TB results on file.
 Please ask Family Support for the necessary forms.